 Figure 6.5.3.1-1: Multiple SMFs involved 5G VN group communication

-1. The UE1 establishes a PDU session (clause 4.3.2.2.1 of TS 23.502 [3]) for getting access to a 5G VN group.
+1a.
+The UE1 establishes a PDU session (clause 4.3.2.2.1 of TS 23.502 [3]) for getting access to a 5G VN group.
 In this figure, the UE1 is served by SMF1 and UPF1.

+1b.
+A new IP/MAC address is for getting access to a 5G VN group by an SMF for UPF.
+In this figure, SMF1 detects a new UE address for UPF1, then step 2 shall be skipped.

+SMF1 decides whether it will discover other SMF(s) which belonging to the same 5G VN group and starts to establish VN session between them.
+If yes, SMF1 starts to continue the following procedures with GSMF.

+NOTE: The trigger that SMF decides to find another SMF(s) within the same 5G VN group could be based on the destination address UPF reported (for example, depending on the destination address in step 1b, some packet flows may be forwarded locally, while other packet flows are forwarded via N19 and other packet flows are forwarded to N6 which described in clause 5.8.2.10.0 of TS 23.501[2]), or based on the conclusion of Sol#19 or other similar solutions.

-2. SMF1 reports/registers the 5G VN group identifier (which can be identified by DNN and S-NSSAI) of UE1 and SMF1 identifier to the GSMF (Group Session Management Function).
-If the address of UE1 is further registered to the GSMF in this step, then this step is performed for every new PDU Session to 5G VN in SMF1.3.
-In order to enable communication among the group members served by different SMFs, the SMF1 may subscribe to the GSMF for the 5G VN group change events (e.g. when another SMF serves the same 5GVN group or another SMF stops to serve the 5GVN group).
+3. SMF1 reports/registers the 5G VN group identifier (which can be identified by DNN and S-NSSAI) of UE1 and SMF1 identifier to the GSMF (Group Session Management Function).
+If the address of UE1 is further registered to the GSMF in this step, then this step is performed for every new PDU Session to 5G VN in SMF1.

+Editor’s note: The cases when SMF provides UE address to GSMF and when it does not is FFS.

+4. In order to enable communication among the group members served by different SMFs, the SMF1 may subscribe to the GSMF for the 5G VN group change events (e.g. when another SMF serves the same 5GVN group or another SMF stops to serve the 5GVN group).

-4. Similar as step 1.
+5a.
+Similar as step 1.
 In this figure, the UE2 is served by SMF2 and UPF2.

+5b.
+Similar as step 1b.
+In this figure, the UE2 is served by SMF2 and UPF2.

-5. Similar as step 2.
+6. Similar as step 2.

+7. Similar as step 3.